piotrpolak/pepiscms/docs/GENERATING_A_CRUD_MODULE.md

 6. Customize generated controller code (optionally)
 7. Upload custom icons (optionally)

-You can find a sample SQL file at [sql/sample.sql](sql/sample.sql).
+You can find a sample SQL file to play with at [sql/sample.sql](sql/sample.sql).